bardoui/termeh/docs/COM.md

 </div>
 ```

-## Grid
+## Flex

-A flexbox based grid system. columns size is equal by default but you can register and use unit to add column size.
+A flexbox based grid system. item size is equal by default but you can register and use unit to add column size.

 **is-start-align** This class align grid items to start of grid.